EqualExperts/Apiary-Neo4j-RDBMS-Comparison/README.md

 ### De-Risking
 Before jumping straight in to development of such an app, we asked the question that enterprise folks would ask - "what makes it a case for Neo4J? and can you prove it?"
 Basically de-risking and making a case for management buy in.
-Hence this comparison.
+Further, its more about convincing ourselves as well and hence this comparison.

 ### Build Info